nbalasundara/ShortestPathDiscoverer/README.md

 The top section provides instructions as to how to enter grid entries.

-The middle section is provided to enter the grid one row perline with column values separated by ',' such as:
+The middle section is provided to enter the grid one row perline with column values separated by space(' ') such as:
-1,2,3
+1 2 3
-4,5,6
+4 5 6

 Once the grid values are entered, tap on the 'Find The Shortest Path' button.